smayya337/smayya337.github.io/content/post/emails.md

 [^1]: I\'m not the poster child for pearly whites.
 In fact, I\'d probably say I\'m the poster child for how *not* to maintain your pearly whites.
 I had to visit earlier this month and it turns out that I don\'t have any cavities right now.
 That\'s the first time I\'ve heard that in years!

 [^2]: My parents spent thousands--maybe tens of thousands--of dollars putting me in swimming lessons for nine years.
-I gained two things from them: the ability to swim (albeit very poorly), and PTSD.
-I\'m scared of swimming pools now.
+I gained two things from them: the ability to swim (albeit very poorly), and a fear of swimming.

-[^3]: I also got PTSD from that class.
-Never again.
+[^3]: Never again.

 I guess my fear is that I will be judged anyway, maybe for writing a shoddy email, or contacting the wrong person, or just for cluttering someone\'s inbox with information regarding a hackathon that they don\'t care about.
 I know, it\'s pretty irrational, but it bugs me nonetheless.
 I\'ll have to get the emails written and sent sometime--probably before our team meeting on Friday.
 But there are still two more days until then (three if you include the day of), and I don\'t think the others have finished either.
 Besides, Wednesday sounds like a good \"email writing\" day...